heavy-d/The-Gray-Book/reference/language/nodes.md

 ---

-Any node that spots an arrow icon has a patch behind it which can be reached by a simple middle-click or via the context-menu: Open.
+Any node that sports an arrow icon has a patch behind it which can be reached by a simple middle-click or via the context-menu: Open.

 *Image:Node with a patch behind it*